Research Methods: Design, Implementation and Analysis 7,5 Credits

 Research methods cover both the theoretical and practical side of the topic, focusing on understanding and evaluating theoretical frameworks and its applications through empirical material.
 For instance, the course draws on multiple research focus areas at JIBS and provides students with an opportunity to develop theoretical models and empirically explore them through quantitative and qualitative methods.
 The course is also based on a real project where students collect primary data and present their findings and analysis in the final group seminar.

-Prerequisites30 credits in Business Administration or Economics
+Prerequisites30 credits in Business Administration or Economics (or the equivalent).

 Level of Education: Undergraduate